 - Violent crimes including assault, battery and murder.

-When you do a criminal history search, usually will not find if they has had any infractions like moving violations:
+When you do a criminal history search, usually will not find if they have had any infractions like moving violations:

 - Drivers license revoked or suspended.